Uganda men's national lacrosse team: 2014 World Lacrosse Championship

 In September 2013, Andrew Boston, an Ellicott City, MD native, was named the head coach of the Uganda men's senior national lacrosse team, with a strong supporting cast of assistants in Tom Schreiber (offensive coordinator), Tanner Scales (defensive coordinator), and Casey Lavallee.

 In July, Steinhardt was named the general manager of the team, but the hard work had just begun, and even getting to the United States was a challenge, as defection was a real concern especially after more than 12 African athletes went missing after the 2012 Olympics in London.
-Political maneuvering by U.S. Congressman Dutch Ruppersberger, a former player at the University of Maryland helped, as relations between the U.S. and Uganda over an anti-gay law signed by the president of Uganda in earlier in the year in February added complexity to the proceedings.
+Political maneuvering by U.S. Congressman Dutch Ruppersberger, a former player at the University of Maryland, College Park helped, as relations between the U.S. and Uganda over an anti-gay law signed by the president of Uganda in earlier in the year in February added complexity to the proceedings.

 A fundraiser, the Dream 2014 Campaign, launched by former Louisville lacrosse player Aimee Dixon, now the director of philanthropy at World Lacrosse, raised about $150,000 to pay for travel expenses for the team and coaching staff, with his players' visas not secured until days before the team was scheduled to fly to Denver, Colorado.

 The team made their international debut at the World Lacrosse Championship in 2014, played in Denver, Colorado, United States as the first African team to feature in the tournament.
 In 2011, Castro David Onen, who begun playing lacrosse in 2010 scored the first goal in the first lacrosse game to ever be played on African soil, and on July 11, 2014, in Uganda's very first game of the tournament, he scored the first ever goal for an African team in the World Lacrosse Championship, in a 17–1 loss to Ireland, as he ran by two Ireland defenders and put the ball in the back of the net in the third quarter of the team's international debut.